JSebastianZ/RayTracer/README.md

 3- If #1 is a reflective surface, cast a ray in the reflection direction, and determine the color that is reflected there, recursively.

-4- If #1 is a transparent surface, start the process in the direction of refraction.
+4- If #1 is a transparent surface, start the process in the direction of refraction (work in progress).

 5- Add all color values that contribute to #1 (surface color, reflection, refraction) and return the result as the final color of the pixel.